mikemccaffrey/maybe/README.md

 # Maybe module for Drupal 8

-This module lets you access Drupal entities without worrying about accidentally triggering a fatal exception.
+This module lets you access Drupal entities without worrying about accidentally triggering a fatal exception, which is especially useful in theme preprocess functions.

 The class is loosely based on the Maybe Monad, but customized for the particularities of PHP/Drupal and tailored specifically for accessing and traversing nested entities.